 “That you’re a shit babysitter,” he said bluntly, eyes locked matter-of-factly with mine.

-Indignant, I snapped my head up to glare at him underneath the bedraggled tendrils of hair coming loose from my ponytail.
-“Oh, and you’re just a regular Mary Poppins, aren’t you?”
+Indignant, I snapped my head up to glare at him underneath the red frizz sprouting loose from my ponytail.
+“Oh, and you’re just a regular Mrs. Doubtfire, aren’t you?”

 Potter shrugged.
 “I’m doing better than you.”

 “Are you saying you want me to leave?”
-I hissed, trying to lower my voice (Lord knows that us screaming at each other and adding to the overwhelming volume of the room wasn’t going to help the situation).
-“Because believe me, I will be more than happy to.”
+I hissed, trying to lower my voice (Merlin knew that us screaming at each other and adding to the overwhelming volume of the house was not helping the situation).
+“Because believe me, I would be more than happy to.”

-“No way,” Potter planted his hands firmly on the table, leaning over me in a slightly intimidating manner.
+“No way,” Potter planted his hands firmly on the table, leaning over me in a manner that I tried my best to not find intimidating.
 His gaze was dark and cool, mouth a flat line as he spoke.
 “If I’m going down, you’re coming with me.”

 I scoffed, narrowing my eyes and refusing to break his glare.
-Potter’s gaze was a challenge, and I wasn’t going to lose.
-“Whatever.”
+Potter’s gaze was a challenge — one I wasn't about to lose.
+"Whatever."

 There was a moment of silence.

 We were locked in, ice blue on burnt gold.
-The world seemed to slow to a jerky halt as even the air in the room came to a static standstill.
+The world slowed to a jerky halt as even the air in the room came to a stasis.
 It was as if there was a camera lens, zooming in and focusing until it was just the two of us.
 Alone.
 Together.
-Connected and held in place by this invisible bond shimmering between us.
+Connected and held in place by this invisible bond beaming between us.

-In fact, we were both so concentrated on our sudden death stare-match, neither of noticed the fact that we were enduring a moment of silence.
+In fact, we were both so concentrated on our sudden death stare match that neither of noticed the fact that we were enduring a moment of silence.
 Silence.

 Which meant two things: a) there really was a God after all, and b) Lilia had stopped crying.

 I whipped around in my chair, breaking our gaze and whatever spell had just fallen over us, to see Lilia, her chocolate eyes still wet but her mouth blessedly closed.
-And her tiny little fist clenched around... a strand of my hair, which she was staring at as if it were the most fascinating thing in the world.
+And her tiny little fist clenched around... a strand of my hair.
+She was staring at it as if it were the most fascinating thing in the world.

 “Oh hey,” I said, staring at her staring at my hair.

 Potter looked between us and gave a disbelieving breath of laughter, folding his hands behind his head, exasperated.
-“You’ve got to be kidding me,” he said to no one in particular.
+“You’ve got to be kidding me,” he groaned to the ceiling.

 “She likes my hair.
 It must be the colour,” I murmured, perplexed, as Lilia continued to stare wondrously at the bouncy red curl in her hand.
-Well, this was a new development.
+"This is interesting."